 Support Along the Way

-I had tremendous support from Packt Publishing, and in particular from my editor Kinnari Chohan.
-Their guidance helped shape the raw drafts into something cohesive and polished.
-I am also grateful to my former managers, Amir Taya and Vladi Lyga, whose perspectives on software development and code reviews I was able to include as quotes in the book.
-I should also mention Sergey Pastukhov, from whom I learned a great deal of C++ wisdom over the years.
-But above all, the greatest support came from my partner, Rina, without whom this book would not exist.
+I had tremendous support from Packt Publishing, and in particular from my editor, Kinnari Chohan, whose guidance helped shape the raw drafts into something cohesive and polished.
+I am grateful as well to my former managers, Amir Taya and Vladi Lyga, whose perspectives on software development and code reviews I included as quotes in the book.
+I would like to mention Sergey Pastukhov, from whom I learned a great deal of C++ wisdom over the years.
+And above all, the greatest support came from my partner, Rina, without whom this book would not exist.

 The Result